UniMath/agda-unimath/src/set-theory/inequality-cardinals.lagda.md

 open import foundation.univalence
 open import foundation.universe-levels

-open import set-theory.cardinalities
+open import set-theory.cardinals
-open import set-theory.equality-cardinalities
+open import set-theory.equality-cardinals
 ```

 </details>

 ## Idea

-We say a [cardinal of sets](set-theory.cardinalities.md) `X` is
+We say a [cardinal of sets](set-theory.cardinals.md) `X` is
 {{#concept "less than or equal to" Agda=leq-Cardinal}} a cardinal `Y` if any
 [set](foundation-core.sets.md) in the isomorphism class represented by `X`
 embeds into any set in the isomorphism class represented by `Y`.
 This defines